TRAINING AND WORKFORCE DEVELOPMENT

 16.14.10 Peer Recovery Support Specialist and Certified Family Support Partner Audits

 Each Health Plan has an audit team that conducts credentialed Peer Recovery Support Specialist and Certified Family Support Partner employee file audits.
 Agencies must keep documentation of required qualifications and credentialing for Certified Family Support Partners and Peer Recovery Support Specialists in the employee files.
 Documenting at least 8 hours of continuing education or ongoing learning opportunities.
-At least one hour of the required 8 hours shall cover ethics and boundaries relevant to the role of an employed Peer Recovery Support Specialist and Certified Family Support Partner.
+At least one hour of the required 8 hours shall cover ethics and boundaries relevant to the role of an employed Peer Recovery Support Specialist or Certified Family Support Partner.

 Providers employing Peer Recovery Support Specialists and Certified Family Support Partners, shall have policies and procedures to establish the minimum professional, educational and or experiential qualifications for BHPPs and BHTs.